tonytvo/blog-generator/content/blog/how-to-read/index.md

   - observe chunks of words at a single glance.
   - practice expanding your vision to see groups of words, i.e., images for groups of words that we try to understand

+# 3 Steps to Powerful Reading
+- Picture walk: This is previewing a chapter before you read it to get a lay of the land.
+- Read with care.
+- Active recall.

+- **Active Recall**
+  - This is where you pull key ideas from your mind.
+Take a couple of minutes to recall the information you’re trying to learn.
+This is one way you can move something from short-term memory into long-term memory.
+And even recalling the information in different physical environments can help your brain grasp it better.

+- **Illusions of Competence**
+  - The best way to learn is to recall.
+  - Reduce the number of highlights.
+Try to understand the main idea first and then highlight.
+Highlighting or underlining can also lead to this illusion of learning.
+  - Notes and helpful words are great.
+Tests yourself.
+  - You can master a new subject by interleaving (jumping between different problems/situations, using different tools/strategies)problems/situations, use different techniques/strategies)

+- **Sleep**
+  - Getting enough sleep is important to learning.
+Sleep:
+    - Cleans toxic products in your brain.
+    - Erases the less important parts of memories.
+    - Strengthens areas you need or want to remember.

+  - Concentrate intently during the day when learning.
+The brain changes when you learn.
+Practice what you learn, so you do not forget.
+Space your practice to remember longer.

+  - Neurons are throughout your body and not just your brain.
+When you learn something new, practice and get enough sleep.
+You grow new dendritic spines and synaptic links.
+The more you do this, the more it happens.

+  - I love this — practice makes it permanent.
+Space out your learning to allow time to sleep on it after practice.
+When you learn something new, practice active recall to solidify learning.
+Build on what you already learned.
+Each subject you study, give it your full attention.
+To learn a new subject, after you finish your reading each day, take 10 minutes to recall what you read that day.

 # Quotes